amlan-banaji/amlan-banaji.github.io/_pages/talks.md

 Please click [here](https://amlan-banaji.github.io/files/BanajiTalks.pdf) for a more complete list of the 30+ mathematical talks I have given.

-I am currently co-organising (with [Alexey Korepanov](https://khu.dedyn.io/work/)) the Loughborough University Dynamical Systems Seminar.
-If your research relates to dynamical systems and you are interested in visiting Loughborough and giving a seminar, please email either of us!

 21. Fourier decay for fractal measures and their pushforwards
 *[University of Birmingham Topology and Dynamics Seminar](https://www.birmingham.ac.uk/research/activity/mathematics/topology-dynamics/topology-seminar.aspx), UK, 8/2/24*